cisagov/get.gov/pages/domains/domains_choosing.md

-## .Gov domain names must be unique and clear
+## General rules for .gov domain names
 Your domain name represents your organization and your services to the world online.
-Good domain names are memorable, easy to say out loud (like over the phone or in a presentation). .Gov domain names must follow the naming requirements for your type of organization.
+Good domain names are memorable and easy to say out loud (like over the phone or in a presentation).

-While internet domain names must be unique, names of government organizations can be similar or even identical.
-Our domain naming rules aim to prevent confusion.
+Names of government organizations can be similar or even identical, so our domain naming rules aim to prevent confusion.

 {% include 'content-blocks/general_domain_requirements.md' %}

+Names that <em>uniquely apply to your organization</em> are likely to be approved over names that could also apply to other organizations.
+In most instances, this requires including your state’s two-letter abbreviation.

+Requests for your organization’s <em>initials or an abbreviated name</em> might not be approved, but we encourage you to request the name you want.

 ## Only federal agencies can request generic terms
 Only federal agencies can request generic terms like vote.gov or benefits.gov.